St James, Western Australia

-St James is a suburb shared between the Town of Victoria Park and the City of Canning in the Perth metropolitan area.
+St James is a suburb of Perth, Western Australia, shared between the Town of Victoria Park and the City of Canning in the city's inner south-east.

-It was gazetted in 1957 by the Canning Road Board (now City of Canning) and is named after St James's Park in London.
-A number of streets in the suburb are named after notable UK Prime Ministers and Members of Parliament (including Palmerston, Walpole and Pitt Streets).
+St James is almost wholly residential, with a small commercial strip along Albany Highway and scattered businesses elsewhere.
 Boundary Road defines the boundary between the City of Canning and Town of Victoria Park and is the main east-west thoroughfare in the suburb.
-The main north-south counterparts are Albany Highway in the east and Berwick Street-Chapman Road in the west.
+The main north-south counterparts are Albany Highway in the east and Berwick Street/Chapman Road in the west.